NeonKnightOA/oagamepack/docs/Installation-guide.md

 * [Windows (32-bit)](https://goo.gl/UyXRUJ)
 * [Windows (64-bit)](https://goo.gl/gBQSGC)

-Once the download is finished, search for the folder where the binaries are located, and move **everything** from this position onto a temporary folder.
+Once the download is finished, create a temporary folder.
+Then, open the archive, search for the folder where the binaries are located (i.e. _radiant.exe_, _radiant.x86_64_), and move **everything** from this position onto a temporary folder.

 ## Source code